 Call Emergency Services

 Dial 911 or seek medical attention immediately.
-Explain the situation to the best of your ability, including the person's high blood pressure reading, symptoms and onset time.
+Explain the situation to the best of your ability, including the person's high blood pressure reading, symptoms and onset.
 Note that if you’re with someone with these symptoms, you need to help them and vice versa.
 Let others help you if you’re experiencing a blood pressure crisis.